iOS 11 Is Causing Massive Battery Drain Problems - Slashdot

 Re:article blames FaceID (Score:4, Informative)

-The root cause - cat parasites (Score:1, Offtopic)
+The root cause - cat parasites (Score:2, Offtopic)

 Re: (Score:1)